-We all should know the rules for releasing a trout with the best chance of survival, but there is one rule that is almost never included in articles about successful releasing.
+We all should know the rules for releasing a trout with the best chance of survival, but there is one rule that is almost never included in articles about a successful release.

 So, you have landed the fish as quickly as possible to limit capture stress and you are about to pick up the fish and a get a few 'grip and grin' shots before release.

-But, grip and grin, can all too often turn into grip and kill, and it is all down to where and how you grip the trout that can determine its survival.
+But, grip and grin, can all too often turn into grip and kill, and it can depend on where and how you grip the trout that can determine its chances of survival.

 Have look at the anatomical drawing above showing the main internal structure and components of a trout.
 Take particular notice where the heart is (red outline) - between and under the gills and liver, just above the Pectoral fins.

 These three organs, heart, gills and liver are very susceptible to damage, although not always immediately obvious, unless the damage is very severe leading to immediate death.